jhus5/azure-database-migration860/README.md

 <img src = screenshots/4h.png>

 ## Creating a Development environment.
 Now that we have our production environment up and running, we will create a development environment, where users can create, test, and modify the database without affecting the production environment.

 In order to do this please go back and follow the above steps and provide a new name, in or case we named it 'dev-env-wvm' to the previous name.

 <img src = screenshots/4i.png>

-## Migrating database to development environment

-To restore a backup to a development environment, we followed the '5.
-Restoring Database in SQL Server' but utilising the back up database that we created in from the production environment.

-1. Creating an Azure SQL Database, which will serve as the target for migrating your on-premise database.
-2. Install and configure Azure Data Studio on your production Windows VM.
-Use this tool to establish a connection to the existing on-premise database.
-3. Schema migration.
-After establishing connections to both databases, proceed to install the SQL Server Schema Compare extension within Azure Data Studio.
-Leverage this extension to compare and subsequently migrate the schema from the on-premise database to the Azure SQL Database.
-4. Data migration.
-With the successful execution of the schema migration, you are now prepared to move forward with the data migration phase.
-Begin by installing the Azure SQL Migration extension within Azure Data Studio.
-5. To confirm the success of the database migration process, carry out a comprehensive validation.
-Thoroughly inspect the data, schema, and any configurations of the migrated database, ensuring that the migration has been executed successfully and adheres to principles of data integrity.

 ## Executing Automated Backups via Maintenance Plans in SSMS